Word-of-the-Day-2025/Word-of-the-Day/README.md

 ### Key Features
 - A website for displaying the Word of the Day (default port: `80`)
-- A LAN shell terminal webpage for remotely controlling the host computer (default port: `8000`)
 - A Discord bot that messages subscribing users and server channels daily

 ### Extensions